steff880/MS2-project-Cottage/README.md

             - Home page:

                 - Text is pushed to the left.
-Also the transition efect on the social links does not work propperly.
+Also, the transition effect on the social links does not work properly.

             -   About page:

                 - The layout is broken.
 Text is squeezed in the middle of the screen.
-Also the background colour is gone and social link are pushed to the left.
+Also, the background color is gone and social links are pushed to the left.

             -   Cottages page:

                 - Cards are pushed to the left.
 The card body is squeezed to the right of the card.
-                    Social links pushed to the left.
+                    Social links are pushed to the left.

             - Book Now page:

-                - Form and input background is does not exist.
-Social links pushed to the left.
+                - Form and input background does not exist.
+Social links are pushed to the left.

             - Contact page:

                 - Form and heading slightly pushed up and social links to the left.
-Also submit button has no background.
+Also, submit button has no background.

     -   Tested on Chrome using different devices via google chrome device emulators and all works fine.